kun-zhou/forti/README.md

 ### First priorities

--Add support for multiple sections for content entries for easier organization.
+- Add support for multiple sections for content entries for easier organization.
--Implement cross linking of entries.
+- Implement cross linking of entries.
--Implement Drag and Drop reordering for sections, fields, and navigation pane.
+- Implement Drag and Drop reordering for sections, fields, and navigation pane.
--Inuititve default hotkeys binding with customizability -Custom color schemes
+- Inuititve default hotkeys binding with customizability
+- Custom color schemes
--Historical snapshots of each entry
+- Historical snapshots of each entry
--One click export of content entry
+- One click export of content entry
--Drag and drop support for adding entry from file -Application icon
+- Drag and drop support for adding entry from file
+- Application icon
--Manage to get a production build for Linux, macOS, and Windows.
+- Manage to get a production build for Linux, macOS, and Windows.

 ### In the more distant future

--Multiple database support
+- Multiple database support
--Animation
+- Animation